atingupta2005/Jenkins-5-Days-Training-Material/Hands-On/7-Jenkins-in-Action/7-Project-Implement-CICD-with-Jenkins-Pipeline-Docker-Maven.md

 - Refer the post action in Build and Text stages of Jenkinsfile

 ## Execute Pipeline manually
-- Open Jenkins Pipeline - pipeline-docker-maven
+- Open Jenkins Pipeline - pipeline-maven
 - Click on Build
 - Review Console Output
 - Resolve if there are any errors